What is the Tabernacle?

 One Saturday morning, after teaching choreography to a group I was preparing for the March for Jesus, I closed our class with prayer and lead us in a song.
 Besides teaching choreography, I was teaching them what I was learning about worship intercession and warfare praise.
 We spent a few minutes breaking into praise, and then moved into waiting on the Lord as we sang a song together.
 When I was singing, the concept of the Tabernacle came into my mind, and somehow I just knew I was supposed to make Tabernacle color streamers for us to use during the processional to the Capital Building.
 At that time, I was not even sure what colors those were and hadn’t studied the tabernacle closely for myself.

-I had heard of the tabernacle during the years I was growing up as a pastor's kid.
+I had heard of the tabernacle during the years I grew up as a pastor's kid.
 However, my knowledge of the tabernacle was limited to what I heard of the Old Testament characters and their lives in Sunday school.
 Now that God instructed me to use these colors, I needed to learn what was spiritually significant about the tabernacle and what those colors represented.
 During this time of intense study, what I uncovered changed my life.
 I discovered the tabernacle represents God dwelling among us.
 The more I studied, the more God revealed to me His heart's desire to dwell in our midst.
 In the Bible, Tabernacle means a fixed or movable habitation, like the tent used as a sanctuary for the Ark of the Covenant by the Israelites during the Exodus and until the building of the Temple.
 The word sanctuary is also used for the biblical tabernacle, as is the phrase "tent of meeting".
 The Hebrew word mishkan implies "dwell", "rest", or "to live in", that dwelt within this divinely ordained structure.

 There are three images of God dwelling among us: